konveyor/enhancements/enhancements/dismiss-issues/README.md

 ##### Static Report

 The static report will be enhanced in three ways:
-1. It will now understand the new output of `dismissed` from the analysis results.
-This make them viewable in the UI, under a new tab or navigation window.
+1. It will now understand the new output `dismissed` from the analysis results.
+This makes them viewable in the UI, under a new tab or navigation window.
-2. It will allow NEW incidents to be dissmissed.
-This will remove them from the main incidents view, and move them to the dimissed view.
+2. It will allow NEW incidents to be dismissed.
+This will remove them from the main incidents view, and move them to the dismissed view.
-3. The dismissed view, will allow the user to download the DIF.
+3. The dismissed view will allow the user to download the DIF.

 #### Hub and Tackle UI